How AI Agents Differ from Traditional Software

 AI Agent

-- Reasons across many steps — any step can be hijacked
+- Reasons across many steps.
+Any step can be hijacked

 - Reads from documents, logs, tables or lists the AI reads, Slack, git, helpdesk tickets